rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 ---
 layout: post
 title: "Encrypt all the things"
-excerpt: "How to store and send files securely over the hostile internet"
+excerpt: "How to store and send files securely using XMPP over the hostile internet"
 tags: [XMPP, Security]
 shorturl: "https://goo.gl/eToZh7"
 image: